yereverluvinunclebert/Icon-Settings-for-Steamydock/README.md

 	E:\VB6\docksettings	! from https://github.com/yereverluvinunclebert/dockSettings
 	E:\VB6\rocketdock		! this repo.

-o Krools replacement for the Microsoft Windows Common Controls found in mscomctl.ocx (treeview, slider) are replicated by the addition of two dedicated OCX files that are shipped with this package.
+o Krool's replacement for the Microsoft Windows Common Controls found in mscomctl.ocx (treeview, slider) are replicated by the addition of three dedicated OCX files that are shipped with this package.

+During development these should be copied to C:\windows\syswow64 and should be registered.

 - CCRImageList.ocx
 - CCRSlider.ocx
 - CCRTreeView.ocx

+Register these using regsvr32, ie. in a CMD window with administrator privileges.

+c:
+cd \windows\syswow64
+regsvr32 CCRImageList.ocx

+Do the same for all three OCX.
+This will allow the custom controls to be accessible to the VB6 IDE at design time and the sliders, treeview and imagelist will function as intended (if these ocx are not registered correctly then the relevant controls will be replaced by picture boxes).

-These OCX will reside in the program folder.
-The program reference to these OCX is contained within the supplied resource file Panzer Earth Gauge.RES.
-It is compiled into the binary.
+No need to do the above at runtime.
+At runtime these OCX will reside in the program folder.
+The program reference to these OCX is contained within the supplied resource file, IconSettings.RES.
+The reference to these files is compiled into the binary.
+As long as the three OCX are in the same folder as the binary the program will run without need to register the three OCX.

 o OLEGuids.tlb